snobb/imk/README.md

       -o          - exit after first iteration
-      -t <sec>    - number of seconds to skip after the last executed command (default 0) -s <ms>     - number of milliseconds to sleep before reattaching in case of DELETE event (default 300)
+      -t <sec>    - number of seconds to skip after the last executed command (default 0) -s <ms>     - number of milliseconds to sleep before reattaching in case of DELETE event (default 300) -r          - if a directory is supplied, add all its sub-directories as well
       <file ...>  - list of files to monitor

    Please use quotes around the command if it is composed of multiple words